hanyulo/knowledge/computer_network/coursera_google/03_transport_application_layer/02_the_transport_layer/04_tpc_socket_states.md

 ## Port and Socket
 * you can send traffic to any port you want, but you're only going to get a response if a program has opened a socket on that port.
+  * port
+    * city gate/towers of defensive wall
+    * socket just like personal of city gate or tower (generals and soldiers)

 ## TCP Socket States